We're all familiar with the sight of a cat licking themselves, using those barbs on their tongue to comb through their fur.

 Waiting to start brushing your kitty until they’re much older and need assistance is setting yourself up for resistance.

 If your kitty isn’t used to being brushed, they may bite at the gadget not understanding what it’s for.

 If you’re also working to remove matts, they may associate brushing as an unpleasant experience.
 You should be brushing your cat on a regular basis, and you should start early.
 The question is, how often?

 Brushing and grooming your cat can be made into an enjoyable experience, or it can be anxiety-inducing.
 It all depends on starting young, getting your fur baby used to the tools you use, and rewarding them when all is said and done.

-Using a brush like our Tampico bristle brush is a great option for kitties with short hair.
 The plant-based bristles distribute the skin’s oils while removing loose fur.
 This brush is also a great option for kitties with sensitive skin as the tightly packed bristles won’t scratch the skin.

 If your kitty has a longer coat, using a more loosely packed bristle brush will do a better job at getting deeper into the coat to remove loose fur from the under coat.